-An operator must, on the application of a person with a proper interest in making an access proposal to the operator, provide the applicant with ... an indication of the likely price on which the operator would be prepared to provide the service.4
+An operator must, on the application of a person with a proper interest in making an access proposal to the operator, provide the applicant with ... an indication of the likely price on which the operator would be prepared to provide the service.5

-- The Operator must, on application of a person with a proper interest in making an access proposal to the Operator, provide that person with information reasonably requested by the person about, in relation to the railway infrastructure that is subject to the application, relevant prices and costs associated with railway services provided by the Operator.
-These prices and costs should relate to below-rail services separately from any other railway services. - 4A.1.2 The likely price should provide meaningful pricing information to the applicant, and so should go beyond the indicative floor and ceiling prices (and the accompanying statement listing the main factors to be used by the Operator to determine where the access price might most appropriately fall between the floor and ceiling price) provided as part of the Information Brochure. - 4A.1.3 The likely price should be based on a reasonable set of assumptions about the applicant's possible usage of the railway infrastructure, and a listing of all these assumptions should accompany the Operator's indication of the likely price. - 4A.1.4 The assumptions underlying the Operator's indication of the likely price should include:
+- 4A.1.1 The Operator must, on application of a person with a proper interest in making an access proposal to the Operator, provide that person with information reasonably requested by the person about, in relation to the railway infrastructure that is subject to the application, relevant prices and costs associated with railway services provided by the Operator.
+These prices and costs should relate to below-rail services separately from any other railway services. - 4A.1.2 The likely price should provide meaningful pricing information to the applicant, and so should go beyond the indicative floor and ceiling prices (and the accompanying statement listing the main factors to be used by the Operator to determine where the access price might most appropriately fall between the floor and ceiling price) provided as part of the Information Brochure. - 4A.1.3 The likely price should be based on indicative information provided by the applicant to the Operator about its possible usage of the railway infrastructure.
+In the absence of such information, the likely price provided by the Operator should be accompanied by the set of assumptions on which the likely price is based.